Skip to content

 Configured in the Time Settings section of the Settings tab in Setup.

-• Clock Format — choose 12h for 12-hour time with AM/PM, or 24h for 24-hour time.
+• Clock Format — choose 12h for 12-hour time without an AM/PM suffix, or 24h for 24-hour time.
 Defaults to 24h.

 • Custom NTP Servers — turn this on to show and edit the NTP server fields.
 When it is off, the panel uses the defaults: 0.pool.ntp.org, 1.pool.ntp.org, and 2.pool.ntp.org.